NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Invoices.md

 Invoices
 ============

-The Invoice API is used for creating, updating and viewing invoices on the EPay Advantage website.
+The Invoice API is used for creating, updating and viewing invoice header information on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update an Invoice
 --------------------